What Is Mindfulness? And How to Be More Mindful

 When you develop the emotional skills that enable you to use mindfulness effectively, it can feel almost magical.
 All those tiny delights that emerge simply as a result of being human become crystal clear.
-And all those buried and lurking negative emotions bubble to the surface where they can finally be dealt with, perhaps for the very fist time.
-And our brand new awareness of the experiences of others lead us to live ethical, value-driven, purposeful lives.
+And all those buried and lurking negative emotions bubble to the surface where they can finally be dealt with, perhaps for the very first time.
+And our brand new awareness of the experiences of others leads us to live ethical, value-driven, purposeful lives.
 The result?
 We receive an abundance of happiness, joy, and feelings of connectedness.

-So you see, happiness can arise from mindfulness, not as a result of self-awareness alone, but as a side effect of our growing ability to see (and correct) the true causes of the personal, inter-personal, and societal challenges that are preventing our happiness and well-being.
+So you see, happiness can arise from mindfulness, not as a result of self-awareness alone, but as a side effect of our growing ability to see (and correct) the true causes of the personal, interpersonal, and societal challenges that are preventing our happiness and well-being.

 So how do we practice this type of mindfulness?